ferrous-systems/wasm-training-2022/book/src/tutorial/edge.md

 In this tutorial you'll get familiar with:

-* Building for Fastly's Compute@Edge platform
+* Building Rust code for Fastly's Compute@Edge platform
 * Handling and responding to a web request
 * A little bit of HTML and JavaScript for the frontend